kubernetes-sigs/kueue/keps/1618-optional-gc-of-workloads/README.md

 // Configuration is the Schema for the kueueconfigurations API type Configuration struct {
     //...
-    // ObjectRetentionPolicies provides configuration options for retention of kueue owned
+    // ObjectRetentionPolicies provides configuration options for retention of Kueue owned
     // resources.
     ObjectRetentionPolicies *ObjectRetentionPolicies `json:"objectRetentionPolicies,omitempty"`
 }